arduino/help-center-content/content/About Arduino/My Arduino Account/Create-an-Arduino-account.md

 1. Follow the instructions to authenticate with the SSO provider.

-1. Select a username and approve the required  click **Create Account**.
+1. Select a username.

+1. Confirm that you've read the _Privacy Policy_ and accept the _Terms of Service_.

+1. Click **Create Account** to complete the account registration.

 ---